 The pre-professional Bachelor of Science in Architecture degree is awarded after four years of study, as is an undergraduate joint degree program with the Department of Civil Engineering.
 The school offers several graduate programs: an accredited Master of Architecture first professional degree, a post-professional Master of Science in Architectural Studies, a Master of City and Regional Planning, and a Master of Science in Sustainable Design.

-By far the largest school at Catholic University, the School of Arts and Sciences encompasses 18 departments: anthropology, art, biology, chemistry, drama, education, English language and literature, Greek and Latin, history, library and information science, mathematics, media and communication studies, modern languages and literatures, physics, politics, psychology, Semitic and Egyptian languages and literatures, and sociology.
+By far the largest school at Catholic University, the School of Arts and Sciences encompasses 17 departments: anthropology, biology, chemistry, economics, education, English language and literature, Greek and Latin, history, library and information science, mathematics, media and communication studies, modern languages and literatures, physics, politics, psychology, Semitic and Egyptian languages and literatures, and sociology.

 Undergraduate programs emphasize liberal arts education with opportunities to major in 46 fields of study.
 Thirteen departments offer 30 concentrations at the graduate level.
 Ten departments have doctoral programs with 18 different concentrations.
 Six joint programs are available, combining master’s level study in arts and sciences with law or library science programs.

-The Tim and Steph Busch School of Business and Economics offers seven undergraduate degree programs.
+The Tim and Steph Busch School of Business offers five undergraduate degree programs.
 All are based on sound theoretical and practical foundations, a global vision, and a strong work ethic to enable students to graduate with job-ready abilities.
 Our teaching and research excellence are inspired by the Catholic intellectual tradition.

-The four graduate degree programs offered through the School of Business and Economics focus on career-oriented skills with an emphasis on respect for the dignity of the human person, and the positive role of business and economics as forces for good in communities, institutions and society.
+The three graduate degree programs offered through the School of Business focus on career-oriented skills with an emphasis on respect for the dignity of the human person, and the positive role of business as forces for good in communities, institutions and society.

 The School of Canon Law at Catholic University, the only school of Catholic canon law in the United States, offers ecclesiastical degrees authorized by the Vatican.
 The school’s courses of study familiarize students with the law of the Catholic Church and prepare them for the professional practice of canon law in dioceses and other ecclesiastical structures.
 While the primary focus of coursework is the Code of Canon Law for the Latin church, attention is given to the Code of Canons of Eastern churches.
 The application of canon law requires not only skill in legal interpretation but also a broad grasp of the historical, theological and sociological factors contributing to its development.